cjand225/CS499SolarCarTimer/README.md

 _Note: All builds provided will only work on their respective 64-bit systems_

 _(Env Build testing was performed on Ubuntu 18.04 and Windows 10 respectively.)_

+### Creating a Clean Environment

+First, create the environment using:

+    conda create -n <name>

+Activate it using:

+    conda activate <name>

+Then install the packages (from the package list) using either `pip` or `conda`:

+    conda install <package-name>
+    pip install <package-name>

+After installing all the required packages, run (in the project folder):

+    python -m SCTimeUtility.__main__

+_Note: If using conda to install packages, you may want to use `conda-forge` as the package provider._

 ## Installation